 Loans of Agricultural Allied Activities

-Loans are given for setting up of Agriclinics and Agribusiness centers.
-Loans for food and Agro-processing startups and Banks loans given for Primary Agricultural Credit Societies(PACS), Farmers ‘Service Societies, etc.
+Loans are given for the setting up of Agriclinics and Agribusiness centers.
+Loans for food and Agro-processing startups and Bank loans given for Primary Agricultural Credit Societies(PACS), Farmers ‘Service Societies, etc.

 Agriculture Loans Interest Rates